 Life at Tashkent International Airport used to be a chaotic affair because of incompetent management.
 It got a lot better in recent time (since late 2017).
-It’s still a small place (a new terminal is planned for 2019), and airplanes tend to arrive simultaneously (in the middle of the night).
+Green corridors mean you quickly shuffle through customs, and a brandnew terminal for international arrivals was completed in 2018.

-We are looking for more experience reports on the new, apparently improved situation in the airport.
+We are looking for more experience reports on the new, improved situation in the airport.
 Things we do not know yet:

 For important details concerning customs and entering Uzbekistan, see Peculiarities of crossing the Uzbek border.
 We also have more on air travel to, from and inside Uzbekistan, and timetables and booking possibility for domestic flights.